jnuho/CatVsNonCat/README.md

 ### Binary classification

 It is a basic deep learning image recognizers, one of which was covered in Andrew Ng's coursera course.
-I plan to test two simple deep learning models to identify cat images and hand-written digits (0-9), respectively and return the result of identification to the browser.
+I plan to test two deep learning models to identify cat images and hand-written digits (0-9), respectively and return the result of identification to the browser.

 [↑ Back to top](#)
 <br><br>